-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Federal Financing Bank as of September 30, 2019 and 2018, and its operations, changes in net position, and cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Federal Financing Bank as of September 30, 2020 and 2019, and the results of its operations, changes in net position, and cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.

-Other Matters
+Other Matter